 The role is considered best suited to a non-executive director (NED).
 If your organisation does not have a NED (for example, clinical commissioning groups or primary care networks), individuals in equivalent roles, such as a clinical director, should be considered.

-The wellbeing guardian does not need specialistic knowledge but should have a genuine interest in the health and wellbeing of the NHS people, and be confident to challenge the executive team on behalf of the board.
+The wellbeing guardian does not need specialist knowledge, but should have a genuine interest in the health and wellbeing of the NHS people, and be confident to challenge the executive team on behalf of the board.

 It is your organisation’s responsibility to appoint a wellbeing guardian.
-NHS England and NHS Improvement suggest that this individual should:
+NHSEI suggests that this individual should: